-Condition: During fiscal year 2016, The State and Local Government Conflict of Interests Act contained in Chapter 31 of Title 2.2 of the Code of Virginia requires certain local government officials to file certain disclosure forms with the clerk of the governing body by December 15, 2015 and June 15, 2016.
+Narrative: The State and Local Government Conflict of Interests Act contained in Chapter 31 of Title 2.2 of the Code of Virginia required certain local government officials to file certain disclosure forms with the clerk of the governing body by December 15, 2015 and June 15, 2016.
+Three statements of economic interest forms were not filed timely.
+As a result, the Authority was not in compliance with the State and Local Government Conflict of Interest Act.

-Criteria: Three statements of economic interest forms were not filed timely.
+Status: All required forms were filed timely for 2017.